Due to the large number of sensors in IOT Sensor networks these sensors will be mainly wireless.

 MQTT-SN supports QOS 0,1,2 as per MQTT, but it also supports a special publish QOS of 3 or -1.

 Note: it is known as QOS -1 but the QOS flag in the message is set to 11 or decimal 3.

-Publishing messages with a QOS of -1 or 3 doesn’t require an initial connection to have been set up and requires the use of short topic names or pre-defines topics.
+Publishing messages with a QOS of -1 or 3 doesn’t require an initial connection to have been set up, and requires the use of short topic names or pre-defined topic ids.